World Cup promotion — 20% off all challenges · Limited time only

 For a list of firms that allow news trading, see crypto prop firms that allow news trading.

-4. Crypto Instrument Coverage
+4. Instrument Coverage

 What does passing actually pay you?